 Fleas, dermatitis, dry skin, hot spots and other skin problems can make life miserable for you and your pet.
 The resulting scratching, itching, biting and licking contributes to the vicious cycle that a dog or cat with skin problems endures.

-Thankfully, there are many natural pet remedies available to combat fleas, reduce hots spots and itching and help treat the underlying problems (often times immune-related) that may be causing skin irritations and disease.
+Thankfully, there are many natural pet remedies available to combat fleas, reduce hots spots and itching and help treat the underlying reason (often times immune-related) that may be causing skin problems.

 Common Skin Problems in Dogs and Cats

-General Dermatitis is a very frequent problem found in dogs and cats and proves difficult to treat, as there may be many causes.
-Dermatitis can range from simple reddening of the skin to severe, chronic open sores with thickening of the skin, hair loss and odor.
-Since the skin is a reflection of the health of the internal organs and immune system, the lesions are really secondary to other chronic diseases such as bowel disorders and allergies.
+General Dermatitis can range from simple reddening of the skin to severe, chronic open sores with thickening of the skin, hair loss and odor.
+Since the skin is a reflection of the health of the internal organs and immune system, the lesions are really secondary to other chronic diseases.
 Treatment is aimed at reducing inflammation of the skin and strengthening the immune system.

 Typically a veterinarian will try to hone in on the underlying problem for the skin condition.
 This can prove difficult and time consuming when your pet is in misery.
 Food or airborne allergies may be nearly impossible to isolate.
 Immune system problems are similarly complex and hard to diagnose.

-A holistic approach to the treatment of your pet's skin conditions is the best way to ensure a successful outcome.
+A holistic approach is the best way to ensure a successful outcome.
 Focus on providing a high quality diet that contains a good protein source (not by-products) and limited grains.
-A good diet will lessen the occurence of allergic episodes which are often caused by grains, preservatives and coloring.
+A good diet will lessen the occurrence of allergic episodes which are often caused by grains, preservatives and coloring.

 Next, consider the overall health of your pet.
 Does your cat or dog get sick easily, have chronic infections or allergies.
-If the underlying problem is a compromised immune system, consult with your veterinarian about whether they could benefit from an immune support product like Immugen or ModucareVET.
+If the underlying problem is a compromised immune system, consider a supplement that contains vitamins to support the immune system and promote healthy skin and coat.
+See all supplement for Skin and Coat Health.

 If your dog or cat is in good health but experiences dry, flaky skin, and itchiness, then essential fatty acids, antioxidants and other nutrients will help to promote healthy skin because they work at the cellular level to provide the nutrients needed for skin development.